baronRailgun/QuakeStrike-v0.82/README.md

 (first update made this):
 -rocket launcher deals damage based on targets armor -increased DIRECT HITS if armor is over certain amount and RADIUS damage very weak if armor is above certain amount

--gauntlet deals damage 75+ the amount of health that players lacks -ie if player health is 100, dmg is 75, if player health is 10 dmg is 75+90